What is a Food Premises?

 Public Health Inspectors in from Southwestern Public Health routinely visit food premises to conduct routine inspections and, if needed, re-inspections.

-Public Health Inspectors look to see if the premise is following Food Premises Reg.
+Public Health Inspectors look to see if the premises is following Food Premises Reg.
 493/17, and if there are any immediate risks to the safety of the food being provided to the public.

 What is a Risk Categorization?

-Public Health Inspectors do a Risk Categorization for every food premise in St. Thomas, Elgin County and Oxford County every year.
+Public Health Inspectors do a Risk Categorization for every food premises in St. Thomas, Elgin County and Oxford County every year.